Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 Implementation of design

-Consider we are interested in implementing a group sequential design with \(3\) stages, \(3\) treatment arms (\(2\) active, \(1\) control), \(2\) treatment arm comparisons (each active arm vs. the placebo arm), a binary endpoint, with a global one-sided \(\alpha=0.025\), and the power for each treatment arm comparison set to \(80\%\), hence \(1-\beta=0.8\).
+Consider we are interested in implementing a group sequential design with \(3\) stages, \(3\) treatment arms (\(2\) active, \(1\) control), \(2\) treatment arm comparisons (each active arm vs. the control arm), a binary endpoint, with a global one-sided \(\alpha=0.025\), and the power for each treatment arm comparison set to \(80\%\), hence \(1-\beta=0.8\).
 Additionally, let the critical boundaries be calculated using alpha-spending O’Brien & Fleming approach and for planning purposes, suppose equally distributed information rates.
 Further, non-binding futility bounds are to be set in the following way:

 # first and second stage futility on z-scale